How to get the most from your Google Ad Grants account

 - Ads must use at least two site link extensions.

-You’ve been accepted on to the Google Grants program!
+Google has accepted you into the Google Grants program!
 Congratulations!
-But, where to begin?
+But where to begin?

-There are plenty of avenues to explore when it comes to making the most of your Google Grant account.
+There are plenty of avenues to explore for making the most of your Google Grant account.
 From doing it yourself to working with an external partner, we’ve drawn together our best advice on getting the most from your account!

 If you’re really not comfortable or feel out of your depth managing your account, the good news is the Google Grant does not prohibit you from handing over account management to a third party.

-Depending on the size of your charity, there’s a very likely possibility you don’t have a dedicated digital professional operating your channels.
-Your volunteers and staff are likely to be time-poor - and to suddenly inherit a Google Grant can be overwhelming.
+Depending on the size of your charity, it’s possible you don’t have a dedicated digital professional operating your channels.
+Your volunteers and staff are likely to be time-poor, and to suddenly inherit a Google Grant can be overwhelming.
 Getting to grips with building a proper account structure is hard enough, never mind implementing conversion tracking!
 Even with all the Google help and resources available, there sometimes just aren’t enough hours in the day to sit down, learn it all and then put it into action!

 Sound familiar?
-You’re not alone - it’s in fact often the main reason why charities choose to outsource the management of their Google Grant account to an external agency.
+You’re not alone.
+It’s often the main reason charities choose to outsource the management of their Google Grant account to an external agency.

 Choosing to appoint an agency to manage your Google Grant might seem like an expensive outlay, however, if you pick your partner wisely, what you’ll gain back in your return on investment with donations, brand awareness and other onsite conversions will make it a worthy investment.
 The obvious benefit of having an agency take charge of your Google Grant is their expertise in getting the most out of your account and their experience of working within the limitations of the grant.

-Agencies are also likely to understand the unique financial constraints that charities face - so don’t be intimidated by enquiring about Google Grant management - it can be surprisingly affordable!
+Agencies understand the unique financial constraints that charities face, so don’t be intimidated by enquiring about Google Grant management - it can be surprisingly affordable!

 Do your research

 You might know your charity inside out, but do you know how users are really searching?
 Don’t presume that you know best.
 Consult Google AdWords’ best known tool: Keyword Planner.
-By entering a category, phrase or website into the tool, it will generate keyword ideas and in most instances, an indication of search volume.
+By entering a category, phrase or website into the tool, it will generate keyword ideas and search volume.

 It’s worth considering your chosen keywords and their search volume - too low and it may serve little to no benefit to your site.
 Keyword Planner will usually also give an indication of the expected cost-per-click.
 Pay attention and remember that if a keyword cost is drastically above $2.00, that you may have to use the “maximise conversions” bid strategy to see any success.